Region of Murcia: Economy

 The Gross domestic product (GDP) of the autonomous region was 31.5 billion euros in 2018, accounting for 2.6% of Spanish economic output.
 GDP per capita, adjusted for purchasing power, was 22,800 euros, or 76% of the EU27 average in the same year.
 The GDP per employee was 84% of the EU average.

 Agriculture, ranching, and fishing contributed 5.99% of Region of Murcia's Gross Value Added (GVA).
 Extraction industries, manufacturing industries, and several power supply activities constituted 18.32% of the GVA.
 The tourism sector provided 11.4% of regional GDP in 2018.

 35.9% of the land in the region is given to arable farming.
 Major crops grown are oat, barley, lettuce, citrus fruits, peaches, almonds, apricots, olives, and grapes.
 It is common to find Murcia's tomatoes and lettuce, lemons, and oranges in European supermarkets.
 Murcia is a producer of wines, with about 29000 ha devoted to grape vineyards.
 Most of the vineyards are located in Jumilla and Yecla.
 Jumilla is on a plateau where the vineyards are surrounded by mountains.
 Migrant workers are used in the agriculture industry.
 In regards to fishing sector, the most caught species are anchovies, round sardinellas, sardines, chub mackerels, gilt-head breams, and pompanoes.
 Aquaculture breeds Atlantic bluefin tuna, gilt-head breams, and sea bass.

 Murcia has some industry, with foreign companies choosing it as a location for factories, such as Henry Milward & Sons (which manufactures surgical and knitting needles) and American firms such as General Electric and Paramount Park Studios.

 During the 2000s, the economy of the region turned towards "residential tourism", in which people from northern European countries have a second home in the area.
 Europeans and Americans are able to learn Spanish in the academies in the town center.

 Tourism

-Despite the famous seaside resorts, the Region of Murcia is relatively unknown even within Spain, so it continues to be relatively unspoilt compared to other, more overcrowded areas of the Spanish Mediterranean coast.
+The Region of Murcia receives fewer tourists than the rest of Spanish Mediterranean coast.
 Nevertheless, its more than 300 sunny days a year with an average temperature of 21 C, and the 250 km of beaches of the so-called Costa Cálida (Warm Coast) have attracted tourists for decades.

 The region is also being promoted as a cultural destination with many highlights for visitors: monuments, gastronomy, cultural events, museums, historic remains, festivals, etc. The region is one of the Spanish autonomous communities that have grown the most in the last few years, and this has conferred on it the character of an ideal destination for services, shopping, cultural events, and conventions.